 If you are planning to visit multiple parks and/or archaeological sites during your trip, buying your tickets together can lead to significant savings.

 If you or your kids are new to snorkeling, Xel-ha’s tranquil lagoon makes a great place to give it a try.
-There are no waves to be found which makes it much easier to keep water out of the snorkel.
+There are no waves in the lagoon making it much easier to keep water out of the snorkel.
 Plus, life jackets are provided and mandatory, which makes it a safe outing for everyone.
 There are enough tropical fish in the lagoon that everyone should see some during their time in the water.
 It helps to swim towards the flags in the water which identify locations where fish tend to congregate.

 If you have small kids, you don’t really need to take them very far to see fish.
 You enter the lagoon via staircases which descend straight into the water.
 We noticed that some colorful fish like to congregate near the staircases, so even kids who don’t go into the water should get to see some fish.